 Of course the first stage of the office automation system was to implement Unix, as it was now called.
 With the experience that they already had it didn't take long.
 Soon they had a working system and their first users.
 The operating system became increasingly popular at Bell.
-The reason was mainly that the PDP 11 was such a good machine but the software that it came with was fairly useless - hence the acceptance of Unix.
-This was pretty much the same set of reasons that caused CP/M to become a popular operating system some ten years later when the personal computers of the time offered hardware that couldn't be resisted.
-Both Unix and CP/M filled an operating system vacuum that existed in their own time.
+The reason was mainly that while the PDP 11 was really good hardware, the software that came with it was fairly useless - hence the acceptance of Unix.

 The next step in the Unix saga is a strange tale.
 Ritchie and Thompson tried to move their applications software to other machines but discovered that, while the translation was easy for the main body of the code, the operating system calls were more difficult.
 They came to the surprising conclusion that it would be easier to move the entire operating environment and then run the application under its own operating system.
 The idea of a portable Unix was born.